Heather Macy: Barry

+and steals.
+Macy had one player named First-Team All-Sunshine State Conference while another was named to the All-Sunshine State Conference Defensive Team.
+Macy also recruited and coached the Sunshine State Conference Freshman of the Year.
+Heather Macy earned her 350th career win on February 5th with a win against Saint Leo.
+The Bucs finished strong winning 6 of their final 8 games.

 2FeetIn

 Coach Macy is also the Elite Performance CEO for the 2FeetIn organization and the author of the books Two Feet Forward and Believe-Think-Live Two Feet In.
 She currently travels around the country educating teams, coaches, and organizations on how to use EQ to become an elite performer.
 Several of these presentations are currently published on CoachTube.com for download.
 She has been a speaker at some of the top coaching clinics and professional development events in the country, including USA Basketball and Nike Championship Clinics.
 Coach Macy is also a frequent speaker at corporate and leadership events on the topics of leadership, teamwork, accountability, and discipline.
 She is currently hosting a 1-hour weekly Rising Coaches TV series discussing her book, Two Feet Forward: Everyday Lessons in Leadership.
 This book was a #1 new release in basketball coaching on Amazon.

 Combined with her EQ Certification, in the spring of 2020, Coach Macy also received aspecialization in Positive Psychology from the University of Pennsylvania.